 Good question!
 We like to stay helpful and relevant, so there are a few things we won’t publish:

-- We won’t publish articles written primarily for online marketing or SEO purposes
+- We won’t publish articles written primarily for marketing or SEO purposes

-- We avoid recycled blog posts that have already been published elsewhere.
+- We won’t publish posts that have already been published elsewhere.

 What’s in it for you?

 We’re not yet in a position to pay our authors, but we hope that will change down the track.

 However, our authors do benefit from the community dialogue that happens with each piece that is published, in addition to the exposure that provides within the professional community.
 You’ll share the company of some of the web’s foremost UX experts (UXperts, we like to call them) and our site gets a LOT of eyeballs each month.
 You’re welcome to include some links in your author profile to your personal site or portfolio, and who knows what opportunities may arise from that?
-But most importantly we’d also hope that you’d find value in sharing your experience with your UX community—having a platform to teach the next generation of UX designers is often the biggest motivation for people that write for us.
+But, more importantly, we’d hope that you see value in sharing your experiences with your UX community—having a platform to teach the next generation of UX designers is often the biggest motivation for people that regularly write for us.

 We’ll create a sketch to accompany your article, and will edit it to fit the UX Mastery tone, but you’ll retain the copyright to your article.
 We ask that you grant us an exclusive license to publish it—we’re possibly getting ahead of ourselves here, but if we decide one day that we might like to package your article up into an ebook for sale or something, we’ll touch base with you then and negotiate something that’s fair for everyone.